mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 If your build fails please take a look at the build log to see why the build failed.
 Some common reasons the build might fail are:

-1. In-compatible versions of software (e.g. Python run time version might be different from the python on the build machine).
+1. In-compatible versions of software (e.g. Python run time version might be different from the Python on the build machine).
 Please address this by installing the proper versions of the software.
 1. You may not be able to access your AWS account from GitLab.
 Please, go back and check the environment variables you setup with AWS credentials.
 1. You may not have permission to do deploy a serverless application.
 Please make sure you provide all required permissions to deploy a serverless application.